efwGrp/efw4.X/help/String.base64EncodeURI.md

-<H1>String.base64EncodeURI</H1>
+# String.base64EncodeURI

-The base64EncodeURI function is established to encode a String by base64.
-The encoded string can be used as an Id.
+The `base64EncodeURI` function encodes a String using Base64.
+The encoded string can be used as an ID.

-This function is powered by <a href="https://github.com/dankogai/js-base64">base64</a>.
+This function is powered by [base64](https://github.com/dankogai/js-base64).

-<h2>Sample</h2>
+## Sample

 ```javascript
 var value;